michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 The above configuration is set for running the forecasts starting June 26, 2022.

 This is a configuration for "cold-starting", with no forecast history (`restart_file: .na`).
 So keep in mind that the forecast outputs and results for the first few days, let's say 5 days, are not accurate and should be ignored.
-When you configure your forecast retroactive runs, keep in mind to plan for this "ramp-up" period as you configure the yml file.
+When you configure your forecast retroactive runs, keep in mind to plan for this "ramp-up" period as you configure the YAML file.

 # Activity 4: creating and submitting JSON configuration file
 With your code repository set up and YAML configuration file created as per activity 3, the next step is to create a JSON file that is used to provide the necessary information for the retroactive batch run.
 Here is the template of the JSON file for a retroactive run: